grouting/txtools/README.md

 ```shell
  $ txtools
 ```
-Install it and run the command above to be provided with a set of options.
+Install it (`cargo install txtools`) and run the command above to be provided with a set of options.